farice/ARShooter/CONTRIBUTING.md

 ## Contribution tips and guidelines

-This section gives the experienced contributor some tips and guidelines.

 ### Pull requests are welcome

 Don't hesitate to fix small bugs.
 Significant changes should be documented as [a GitHub issue](https://github.com/farice/arshooter/issues) before work is performed.